Ecolibrium

 Ecolibrium is a Sims-style game developed by Spanish studio StormBASIC games for the PS Vita with an environmental message.
 The player controls a virtual ecosystem in which to grow and care for flora and fauna by manipulating four variables - Water, Minerals, Vegetation, and Meat - in order to create a balanced ecosystem.
 The player gains and spends 'ecopoints' and also tackles a series of multi-stage challenges.
-Ecolibrium received "mixed" reviews, according to video game review aggregator Metacritic.
+Ecolibrium received "mixed or average" reviews, according to video game review aggregator Metacritic.